Location

 Things to Do

-Your villa manager has a wealth of information about nearby places of interest and will be pleased to help with any tour or restaurant bookings.
+Your Villa Manager has a wealth of information about nearby places of interest and will be pleased to help with any tour or restaurant bookings.
 Do also ask the staff about the local area.
 Many of them live nearby and will be able to give an interesting insight into some of the fascinating aspects of Bali life.

 Ubud’s shops are filled with unique and beautiful crafts, art work, carvings, jewellery, and gifts to take back home.
 The sprawling, indoor Ubud Market caters mostly to tourists in search of cheap souvenirs.
 Be sure to haggle prices – negotiation is expected – or you may end up paying triple what something is worth.